OSGeo/PROJ/docs/source/apps/gie.rst

     See ``gie -l`` for a list of error codes that can be ignored.

+.. option:: require_grid <grid_name>

+    Checks the availability of the grid <grid_name>.
+If it is not found, then all :option:`accept`/:option:`expect` pairs until the next
+    :option:`operation` will be skipped.
+    :option:`require_grid` can be repeated several times to specify several grids whose presence is required.

 .. option:: echo <text>

     Add user defined text to the output stream.
 See the example below.